-(c) Application for Waiver of Filing Fee.
-An application by an individual chapter 7 debtor for seeking a waiver of the chapter 7 filing fee shall-must be made by fileing an Application to Have the Chapter 7 Filing Fee Waived (Official Form B 103B) with the voluntary petition.
+(c) Waiver of Filing Fee.
+An application by an individual chapter 7 debtor for waiver of the chapter 7 filing fee shall be made by filing Official Form B 103B with the voluntary petition.
 Local Rule W.D.
 Wash.
 LCR 3(b) shall not apply in bankruptcy cases.